prashantdds/test-contracts/README.md

         bool _sovereignStatus, T/F
-        uint256 _cloudProviderType - mapping can be maintained as required on some web page. bool _subnetStatusListed - by default should be true uint256[] memory _unitPrices
+        uint256 _cloudProviderType - mapping can be maintained as required on some web page. bool _subnetStatusListed - by default should be true uint256[] memory _unitPrices - 1 means 10^decimals wei => if "decimals = 16" <=> "100 = 1 token (in eth)" , "decimals = 15" <=> "1000 = 1 token (in eth)".
+Note: this means you cannot set actual unit price less than 0.0001 STACK if decimals = 14.
+This "decimal" variable is set in "SubscriptionBalanceCalculator" smart contract.
         uint256[] memory _otherAttributes
         uint256 _maxClusters - max clusters limit for subnet
-        address[] memory _whiteListedClusters - if private, whitelisted addresses allowed to signup for cluster uint256 _supportFeeRate - shall be used for subscription contract
+        address[] memory _whiteListedClusters - if private, whitelisted addresses allowed to signup for cluster uint256 _supportFeeRate - shall be used for subscription contract uint256 _stackFeesReqd - Stack tokens required by user who signsup for cluster in the subnet.

 ```
 2. `clusterSignUp` is called by wallet that holds DarkMatter NFT.
-NFT is locked in contract withdrawable by global DAO.
+NFT is locked in contract withdrawable by global DAO. `stackFeesReqd` STACK is locked in the contract, withdrawable by `WITHDRAW_STACK_ROLE` or `ClusterDAO` if subnet is delisted.
 ```
     subnetId is required to add cluster to that subnet.
     _DNSIP - IP address is compulsory if subnet is not sovereign else can be left empty.